jillix/bind-crud/README.md

         // set any combination of c, r, u or d in access 'roleId': {access: 'crud'}
     },
+    // add a role with access rights to every item
+    itemAccess: 'crud',
     options: {
         label: {
             de: 'Template Label'